Barton Stacey: Economy

 A village store and post office is in the centre of the village, next to the village's one remaining pub, The Swan Inn.
 The shop has operated as a general store since around 1810, while The Swan dates to the late 18th century.

 Dever Springs is a private trout fishery specialising in corporate fishing days.
 Specimen fish taken at Dever include a British record brown of 28 lbs 2 ozs.
 Lionel Hitchens Essential Oils Ltd is the largest employer in the village.

 The trunk road service area 'Barton Stacey Services' comprises a Park Homes site of seven occupied units, a petrol filling station, a Starbucks, and motel, together with a vehicle repair business.

 Travel and transport

 Barton Stacey enjoys good road links to Winchester, Andover, Basingstoke and Newbury thanks to its proximity to regionally important trunk roads.

 Stagecoach operates the Cango C4 bus to Andover.

 The nearest railway services run from Micheldever Station (5.5 miles), Whitchurch, Hampshire (7 miles) and Andover (8 miles).
 A Barton Stacey railway station operated briefly during World War II for military purposes.

+In popular culture

+The village was mentioned in the song 'King of Road Safety' by London indie rock band The Bitter Springs from their 1997 album From the Parish of Arthritis.